input-output-hk/mithril/docs/runbook/maintain-networks-configuration-file/README.md

-#  Cardano node minimum versions for Signers
+#  Maintain the networks configuration file

 ## Introduction

-The [networks.json](../../../networks.json) file provides essential information for configuring a Mithril signer node.
-It specifies the minimum supported versions of the Cardano node for Mithril signers and facilitates the verification of compatibility for the Cardano networks.
+The [networks.json](../../../networks.json) file provides essential information for configuring the Mithril nodes.
+In particular, it specifies the minimum supported versions of the Cardano node for Mithril signers and facilitates the verification of compatibility for the Cardano networks.

 ## Maintaining the file